Thank you for making this request.

 content attributes in its slot declarations:

-For the same reasons as the kde-frameworks-5-qt-5-14-core18 snap, the name of the snap and the value of the “content” attribute in the two slots of the snap are conveying everything we require IMO.
+Put simply, the name of the snap and the value of the “content” attribute in the two slots of the snap are conveying everything we require IMO.